Kowal Sentry Integration for Magento 2

 Enable Frontend Monitoring

-Yesloads the Browser SDKNofrontend will not send data to Sentry
+Yes: loads the Browser SDKNo: the frontend does not send data to Sentry

 Frontend DSN